Cancer Rates Are Growing Faster In Africa

 In Cancer Deaths By Year 2040

-CANCER IS A SEVERELY UNADDRESSED EMERGING PUBLIC HEALTH PROBLEM IN AFRICA
+CANCER IS A SEVERELY UNADDRESSED EMERGING PUBLIC

 People of African ancestry across the globe, whether in Brazil, the Caribbean, United States, Europe, etc. or Africa, are disproportionately affected by cancer.
 On the Continent, the occurrence of cancer varies remarkably from that of the West.
 The types of cancer, the stage of diagnosis, the sex of patients, and the age at which patients are diagnosed all differ, with incidence and mortality rates being much higher.

-CANCER IN ALL People of African Ancestry
+CANCER IN People of African Ancestry WORLDWIDE

-Face higher cancer incidence and mortality rates than any other racial group.
+Worldwide people of African ancestry face higher cancer incidence and mortality rates than any other racial group.

-Are more likely to be diagnosed with cancer at later stages; leading to lower survival rates.
+Worldwide people of African ancestry are more likely to be diagnosed with cancer at later stages; leading to lower survival rates.

-Develop certain cancers at an earlier age than other racial groups.
+Worldwide people of African ancestry develop certain cancers at an earlier age than other racial groups.

-Are overwhelmingly under-represented in cancer research worldwide.
+Worldwide people of African ancestry are overwhelmingly under-represented in cancer research worldwide.

 CHALLENGE